-Stephen A. Bent, a partner with Foley & Lardner LLP, is a member of the Chemical, Biotechnology & Pharmaceutical Practice and the Health Care and Nanotechnology Industry Teams.
+Stephen A. Bent, a retired partner with Foley & Lardner LLP, was a member of the Chemical, Biotechnology & Pharmaceutical Practice and the Health Care and Nanotechnology Industry Teams.
 He is the founder and a former co-chair of the Life Sciences Industry Team.
-Mr. Bent counsels clients on intellectual property disputes and the legal issues associated with pharmaceutical and biotechnology asset valuation and management, venture capital, licensing and technology transfer, and corporate acquisitions.
-He is a principal in the firm's China initiative and is active in Foley & Lardner's Shanghai office.
+Mr. Bent counseled clients on intellectual property disputes and the legal issues associated with pharmaceutical and biotechnology asset valuation and management, venture capital, licensing and technology transfer, and corporate acquisitions.
+He was a principal in the firm's China initiative and was active in Foley & Lardner's Shanghai office.

 Mr. Bent has developed an international reputation in biotechnology intellectual property law, with a number of publications to his credit in both scientific and legal journals.